wawo00/DOC_UPSDK_EN/source/Android/android01_2_help_ec.md

 You have to copy contents from `proguard-project.txt` to right location of your project.

 ### VIII.
 Demo Project
-To help you integrate ads SDK easier and faster, here we provide you a simple[Demo Project](https://github.com/AvidlyGit/AdSdkDemo-Eclipse "Demo")。
+To help you integrate ads SDK easier and faster, here we provide you a simple[Demo Project](https://github.com/AvidlyGit/AdSdkDemo-Eclipse "Demo").